SPIRIT incorporates robust and highly automated robotic optical telescopes located at two sites:

 All daily operations have been fully automated including CCD Camera initialisation (cooling), pre-dusk dome opening and pre-dawn dome closing procedures.

-The imaging interface includes access to catalogue databases for Messier, NGC, PGC and IC objects as well as the major planets by name.
+The web interface includes access to catalogue databases for Messier, NGC, PGC and IC objects as well as the major planets by name.
 This permits novice users to specify targets without knowledge of the celestial coordinates system.
-In a similar way, minor planet empherides are calculated by the system at the time of imaging for numbered minor planets.
+In a similar way, minor planet ephemerides are calculated by the system at the time of imaging for numbered minor planets.
 Celestial coordinates can be specified in the interface for all other targets.

 Each image is provided in three formats to cater for a wide range of requirements: